vagos/vagos.github.io/_drafts/Create-a-Static-Site-Guestbook.md

 <ul>
 ```

-This just takes all the guest files in the `_guests` folder and adds the conent to the page.
+This just takes all the guest files in the `_guests` folder and adds the content to the page.

 This means that periodically, I have to log in to my server and check the folder.
 If any new notes have been created,
 I'll have to re-generate the site.